richardwilkes/gcs5/notes.md

   makes it harder for users to discover they exist)
   - I'm currently thinking of just having a preference for making empty lists vanish when printing.
 That way they are discoverable in the UI, but don't clutter up the printed sheet if you don't want them to.
+- When a sheet is scrolled, tooltips don't seem to be coming up in the correct spot for cells in the tables